christiananagnostou/imgpress/README.md

 ## Current Snapshot

 - Native status bar item that accepts drag-and-drop for broad image and raw formats (HEIC, RAW, AVIF, etc.).
-- Popover management UI built with SwiftUI for reviewing the dropped asset and previewing conversion presets.
+- SwiftUI control center for reviewing one or many dropped assets, complete with thumbnails, preset chips, and live progress.
 - Reactive `AppState` coordinator ready to orchestrate conversion pipelines and metadata handling.

 > The project is in the “alpha” wiring stage—UI flows, queueing, and squoosh/exiftool integration are staged but not yet connected.